Zack-John/youtube-vid-summarizer/README.md

 ## Future Plans:

-I intend to turn this into a web app, with more robust features and AI voice narration
+I intend to turn this into a web app with an interactable GUI and AI voice narration